-Open Space Conference – May 18, 2017 – Craneway Pavilion, Richmond, CA
+Open Space Conference – Thursday, May 10, 2018 – Craneway Pavilion, Richmond, CA

 "The conference gave me a renewed sense of making a positive impact, and more than anything I will dive back into my work with improved vigor and dedication."

-Photos from the 2017 Open Space Conference
+Photos from the 2018 Open Space Conference

 Registration starts, exhibitors are open, and coffee, tea, and pastries are served.